Dealey Pest Academy- why you shouldnt freak out if you see a queen wasp. And why you definitely shouldnt kill her.

 Off she flies to find a suitable site for a nest, again anywhere sheltered will do so long as there is a good supply of water and food nearby and it won’t get too hot.

 She did her breeding last autumn while the rest of her nest was dying and now, she’s ready to lay some eggs in the carefully constructed paper cells of her new home.
 One egg per cell.
 This a called a wasp nursery.
-Once she has laid her eggs, she continues to make thousands of trips to pulp wood and continue to build her nest around the developing eggs.
+Once she has laid her eggs, she continues to make thousands of trips to pulpwood and continue to build her nest around the developing eggs.

 But her job is far from done.
-Wasp larvae (grubs) will soon be hatching and these little things will be too immobile and stupid to fend for themselves, so the queen now sets about finding some food for her offspring.
+Wasp larvae (grubs) will soon be hatching, and these little things will be too immobile and stupid to fend for themselves, so the queen now sets about finding some food for her offspring.

-Queen wasps will largely feed from nectar early in the spring, which makes them important pollinators for early spring flowering plants.
+Queen wasps will largely feed on nectar early in the spring, which makes them important pollinators for early spring flowering plants.
 The rest of the nest when it hatches are more or less accidental pollinators, so wasps aren’t generally considered to be particularly beneficial to flowering plants, but the queens are different.
 Nectar is usually her most abundant food source before other foods become more available.

-Later in the spring she will be able to find more proteinous fare such as
+Later in the spring, she will be able to find more proteinous fare such as

 - Other insects

 - Larvae of other insects